hadirkhan10/chisel3-wiki/State-Elements.md

 ```scala
 def risingedge(x: Bool) = x && !RegNext(x)
 ```
 Counters are an important sequential circuit.
-To construct an up-counter that counts up to a maxi- mum value, max, then wraps around back to zero (i.e., modulo max+1), we write:
+To construct an up-counter that counts up to a maximum value, max, then wraps around back to zero (i.e., modulo max+1), we write:
 ```scala
 def counter(max: UInt) = {
   val x = Reg(init = 0.asUInt(max.getWidth))